skirillex/strands/README.md

 According to the [state of DevOps 2019 report](https://services.google.com/fh/files/misc/state-of-devops-2019.pdf): organizations that practice CI/CD produce higher quality software more quickly.

-unfortunately, certain industried, such as the Blockchain industry, are devoid of open-source CI/CD tools.
+Unfortunately, certain industries, such as the Blockchain industry, are devoid of open-source CI/CD tools.
 This project aims to address that issue by providing a reference implementation for the deployment of Decentralized Applications